 The Pennsylvania Workers’ Compensation Act governs your legal options for recovery in most cases.
 Under the PA workers’ compensation laws, this employer-provided insurance is usually your only option for money to cover medical treatment and lost wages.

-Seeking Compensation From Your Employer’s Coverage
+Seeking Compensation from Your Employer’s Coverage

 Getting the compensation you deserve after a workplace injury should be as easy as notifying your employer, seeing an approved doctor, and filing a claim.
 However, things do not always go this smoothly for many injured workers.
-It is not uncommon for the insurance provider to deny your claim, forcing you to threaten litigation to get the compensation you need.
+It is possible for the insurance provider to deny your claim, forcing you to threaten litigation to get the compensation you need.

 Common reasons employers reject claims include: